Agentless migration of VMware VMs

 Migrate to a destination instance

-During migration, SMC creates a temporary pay-as-you-go intermediate disk named SMC_Temp_Disk and attaches it to the destination instance to facilitate the migration.
-You must decide whether to manually release this intermediate disk based on the migration outcome:
+During the migration, SMC creates a temporary pay-as-you-go intermediate disk named SMC_Temp_Disk and attaches it to the destination instance to facilitate the migration.
+The migration result determines whether you need to manually release the intermediate disk:

-If you no longer need a migration task, click the migration source ID.
-In the Actions column for the task, click Cancel Migration.
-This action deletes the task and automatically cleans up the intermediate disk.
+If you no longer need the migration task, click the migration source ID.
+In the Actions column for the migration task, click Cancel Migration Job to delete the migration task and automatically clean up the intermediate disk.

 Manually release the intermediate disk.